FredHutch/pgMAP_pipeline/README.md

 ## Phoebe

+* for now, just copy the bowtie index to the results folder.
+Pull Daniel's changes.
+LATER: figure out what's actually going on and get the code to work.
+  * write some kind of lambda statement that will make the bowtie index rule work!

+* add new config files to git and commit

 * running conditional rules: https://stackoverflow.com/questions/64949149/is-it-possible-to-add-a-conditional-statement-in-snakemakes-rule-all

 * figure out how to make folders in a way that makes sense

 * get Python env package versions from conda environment => add to envt.yaml

+* make a git tracked results/fastq/ dir with a TXT file saying "put your FASTQs here"?

 * figure out how to run Snakemake correctly on the cluster
   * https://snakemake.readthedocs.io/en/stable/executing/cluster.html